“To dare is to lose one’s footing momentarily. Not to dare is to lose oneself.”

 For more than 25 years, he’s offered an array of strategic public relations and business expertise in travel, retail, technology, sports and outdoors, fashion, home furnishings and non-profit sectors.
 He’s managed corporate reputations and developed extensive national awareness campaigns for retailers and manufacturers, supported the launch of six Internet concerns, worked extensively with trade organizations and industry analysts, launched numerous private-label product campaigns and managed consumer affairs crises.

-An active marathoner and avid outdoorsman, Chris, splits his time between California and Sweden with his wife, Emma, son, Aidan and daughter, Moa.
+An active marathoner and avid outdoorsman, Chris, splits his time between California and Sweden with his wife, Emma, son, Aidan, and daughters, Moa and Lyra.

 “Adventure, naturally, involves some risk.
 Risk is, inherently, a challenge.
 And challenge, ultimately, creates exhilaration.”

 Chris ‘Chez’ Chesak has nearly 20 years experience forging corporate partnerships and in organizational development.